Şehzade Mehmed Ziyaeddin: Personal life

 When Ziyaeddin came of age, Sultan Abdülhamid II, his father's half-brother, decided that he should marry Abdülhamid's daughter Naime Sultan.
 The wedding never took place because Ziyaeddin and his father rejected the proposal, but, curiously, a daughter of Ziyaeddin, Dürriye Sultan, married Naime Sultan's son, Sultanzade Mehmed Cahid Osman Bey.

 Ziyaeddin's first wife was Perniyan Hanım.
 She was born on 2 January 1880.
 They married on 5 January 1898, when she was eighteen.
 In 1900 she gave birth to Behiye Sultan.
 She was an accomplished calligrapher.
-When Sultan Reşad happened to notice a work of hers he showed it to one of the calligraphers of that time, who admired it greatly.
-She hoped to arrange for lessons in calligraphy through Sabit Bey, Sultan Reşad's Master of the Robes, however, court tradition proved an obstacle to her goals, and she had to remain content with having earned the sultan's admiration for her work.
-Later divorced, Perniyan died in 1947 at aged sixty seven.
+When Sultan Mehmed V Reşad happened to notice a work of hers he showed it to one of the calligraphers of that time, who admired it greatly.
+She hoped to arrange for lessons in calligraphy through Sabit Bey, Sultan Mehmed V Reşad's Master of the Robes, however, court tradition proved an obstacle to her goals, and she had to remain content with having earned the sultan's admiration for her work.
+Later divorced, Perniyan died in 1947 at the age of sixty seven.

 Ziyaeddin's second wife was Ünsiyar Hanım.
 She was born in 1887.
 She was a Circassian.
 She was the daughter of Hüseyin Bey and Firdevs Hanım.

 She had one sister, Hacer Laverans Hanım (1900 – 1992).
 They married on 16 August 1903, when she was sixteen.
 Some two years later she gave birth to Dürriye Sultan, in 1905, followed by Rukiye Sultan in 1906 and Şehzade Mehmed Nazım in 1910.
 She was an intelligent and reasonable lady, and took a particular interest in the education of royal women.
 She died in 1934 in Alexandria, Egypt, aged forty seven.

 Ziyaeddin's third wife was Perizad Hanım.
 She was born in 1889.
 A certain Vedat Bey was her paternal cousin.
 They married on 18 January 1907, when she was seventeen.
 In 1908 she gave birth to Hayriye Sultan, followed in 1910 by Lütfiye Sultan.
 She was known in the palace for her good nature and discretion.
 She died in the French Hospital in Alexandria, Egypt, in 1934, at the age of forty five, and was buried in the mausoleum of Prince Omar Tusun Pasha.

 Ziyaeddin's fourth wife was Melekseyran Hanım.
 She was born on 23 September 1890.
 She had a sister, Sermelek Hanım.
 They married in 1911.
 The following year she gave birth to Şehzade Ömer Fevzi.
 She was beautiful but hadn't been educated well.
 Later divorced, she died in 1966 at the age of seventy six.

 Ziyaeddin's fifth wife was Neşemend Hanım.
 They married in 1920, after Ziyaeddin's divorce from Melekseyran.
 Later in 1923 she gave birth to Mihrimah Sultan.
 She died in 1934, at aged twenty nine, in Egypt, where she was buried at the city of Helwan.